 When clicking on a video thumbnail, the video will start playing in the “Preview” pane.

-If the video is a live stream, the operator of the Content Dashboard will be able to interact with the contributor via IFB-style audio talk back or text messages.
+If the video is a live stream, the operator of the Content Management will be able to interact with the contributor via IFB-style audio talk back or text messages.

 Tapping on the "chat" icon when hovering over the video, interaction options will appear below the video.